Scartzz/Docker-Minecraft-PaperMC-Server/README.md

 ## Environment variable

+MINMEMORY = 256M

+Thats the initial memory the JVM inside the container will use.
+The amount specified in this value will always be reserved by the container.

 MEMORYSIZE = 1G

 Not more than 70% of your RAM for your Container!
 This is important!
 This is the RAM your Minecraft Server will use within the container WITHOUT the operating system.